What Your Email Sign-Off Is Really Saying

 Kerr: A bit too formal for e-mail.
 This salutation can put people off.
 People really expect this in a letter, not an e-mail.

-The salutation: "Kind regards"
+The closing: "Kind regards"

 Bates: This is a great all-purpose business salutation.
 It may be best for people you have corresponded with in the past.